PavanRangani/docs/docs/prd/philanthropy/overview.md

 Based on the selected `Payment mode` some other fields will be shown.
 See [Payment mode specific fields](#payment-mode-specific-fields)

+When Grant is given by `Private Foundation`, show only `Cash` & `Public Stock` payment mode.

+When Grant is given by `DAF`, show only `Cash` payment mode. for this type it should be disable field.

 `In Kind` payment mode is only available for Grants.
 For Contributions, `In Kind` payment mode is not available.

 #### Date